flashedcode/Fallacious0/README.md

 ## 🚀 Getting Started

 Since PastPaperGenie is a static site, setup is practically instantaneous.
+But the massive game library that is over 8 gb will probably be a problem and deployment on github pages with take a long while (30 mins - 1 hour) even for minor changes
 ### Prerequisites
 You only need a modern web browser.
 No Node.js, Python, or database setup is required.